-In 1947, then Khun A-Paiwong, Thailand's then Prime Minister, asked for and got a Royal Pardon for Koh Tao's prisoners and thanks to a gracious act by His Majesty the King.
+Around 1947, then Khun A-Paiwong, Thailand's then Prime Minister, asked for and got a royal pardon for the islands prisoners and thanks to a gracious act by His Majesty the King.